MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

    The `extern "C"` method, via JNI, maps your native code to your Java code, to make use of the XboxLiveSDK.

-Congratulations!
-At this point, your project is set up to start utilizing the XboxLive API.
+Your project is now set up to use the XboxLive API.

 <!--===================================================-->